 Lightbridge will host a conference call on Monday, October 31, 2022, at 4 pm Eastern Time to discuss the Company's financial results and provide an update on its fuel development activities.

 Interested parties can access the conference call on the Company’s website via the webcast at https://edge.media-server.com/mmc/p/ytsa6szw

 To access the conference call by phone, please register at https://register.vevent.com/register/BI23013e43be934f81b21fa5494c99075b

 The conference call will be led by Seth Grae, President, and Chief Executive Officer, with other Lightbridge executives also available to answer questions.

 The webcast will be archived on the Company’s website approximately two hours following the call.

 About Lightbridge Corporation

 Lightbridge (NASDAQ: LTBR) is an advanced nuclear fuel technology development company positioned to enable carbon-free energy applications that will be essential in preventing climate change.
-The Company is developing Lightbridge Fuel™, a proprietary next-generation nuclear fuel technology for Small Modular Reactors, as well as existing light-water reactors, which significantly enhances reactor safety, economics, and fuel proliferation resistance.
-To date, Lightbridge has been awarded twice by the U.S. Department of Energy’s Gateway for Accelerated Innovation in Nuclear program to support development of Lightbridge Fuel™.
+The Company is developing Lightbridge Fuel™, a proprietary next-generation nuclear fuel technology for small modular reactors, as well as existing large light-water reactors, which significantly enhances safety, economics, and proliferation resistance.
+To date, Lightbridge has been awarded twice by the U.S. Department of Energy’s Gateway for Accelerated Innovation in Nuclear program to support the development of Lightbridge Fuel™.
 Lightbridge’s innovative fuel technology is backed by an extensive worldwide patent portfolio.
 Lightbridge is included in the Russell Microcap® Index.
-For more information, please visit: www.ltbridge.com.
+For more information, please visit www.ltbridge.com.